—STRATEGIC ADVISORY FOR HUMAN-CENTERED EDUCATION

 Psychology Today, 30+ articles, 300K+ readers

-Cognitive Privacy White Paper
+The Cognitive Privacy Project White Paper 2026

 Chalkbeat First Person